If you’re weighing the pros and cons of blogging vs. podcasting in 2021, this post is for you.

 Obviously, YouTube has more than just video podcast content on it and therefore has different features that make it unique for podcasting.

-That said, although there are many places to publish a podcast, how listeners discover and interact with content isn’t clear.
+That said, although there are many places to publish a podcast, listeners tend to consume podcast episodes like social media content.

 Plus, blog posts are typically easier and less expensive to produce than podcast episodes.